Coffey Field: History

 A monument to the Seven Blocks of Granite was dedicated in 2008, honoring the offensive lines of 1929, 1930, 1936, and 1937.
 It is located on Constitution Row, near the west end of the grandstand.

-Jack Coffey Field following a 2014 playoff game.

 Renovations in 2014 included the addition of a full-color Daktronics video scoreboard beyond the Southern Boulevard endzone, as well as chair back seating between the 40-yard lines.
 The FieldTurf surface was upgraded with FieldTurfTM.

-New York Cosmos vs. NYCFC at Jack Coffey Field in the 4th Round of the 2016 US Open Cup.

 Professional soccer came to Jack Coffey Field in 2016 as it hosted the Fourth round U.S. Open Cup match between the New York Cosmos and NYCFC on June 15.

 Popular culture

 Coffey Field was featured in the film Second Act where Trey (Milo Ventimiglia) trained his baseball team.